 Pests and diseases pose a serious threat to our contemporary top fruit varieties.
-We may be able to overcome such constraints by setting up germplasm collections.
-These collections – called gene banks – ideally should contain as many varieties as possible of the wide spectrum of historic fruit varieties.
+However, we may very well be able to overcome such constraints by setting up germplasm collections.
+These collections – called gene banks – ideally should contain as many varieties as possible of what is left of the wide spectrum of historic fruit varieties.

-By doing so, large numbers of useful genetic traits are brought together to select from.
+By doing so, large numbers of useful genetic traits are brought together to select from under comparable conditions of pest and disease stresses.
 Useful traits such as resistance to pests and diseases play a major role in the sustainability of food crops.

 Germplasm collections can also play a major role in the development of new crop varieties which are better adapted to current climate changes.